ahinchliff/phonon-diagrams/concepts/posted-phonon-draft-2.md

 1. only consumable by the intended recipient
 2. only able to be consumed once
-3. verifiable by any party
+3. verifiable by a phonon card and any interested parties

 ## Potential Solution